 There’s a growing understanding among the most prominent brands that the traditional linear business model, based as it is on constant consumption of natural resources and sales driven by built-in obsolescence, is not sustainable.
-Particularly in the world of fashion, more circular model is needed if companies are to continue to trade while protecting the planet from unnecessary damage and conserving its finite resources.
+Particularly in the world of fashion, a more circular model is needed if companies are to continue to trade while protecting the planet from unnecessary damage and conserving its finite resources.

 To most people, a circular economy means recycling, and working toward a closed-loop production cycle is certainly one of the most powerful strategies available.
 Major apparel retailers including Levi’s, Puma, H&M and American Eagle are now working with Swiss recycling firm I:CO to offer clothing and shoe collection points in their stores.
 Old fabric can be mechanically recycled into useful materials like building insulation or cushion filling.
 Better still, the loop is closed by recycling or repurposing the fabric and using it to make the brand’s new clothing, avoiding environmental damage and saving on the resources which would otherwise be consumed in producing new fabric.